 Previous achievements include a PhD degree in Limnology at Uppsala University in 1999, and a Docent title from the same university in 2004.
 I have held two postdoc positions, one in 1999-2000 at the Department of Limnology of the Austrian Academy of Sciences and one in 2004 at Université du Québec à Montréal.

 I am a member of the Uppsala University "Mentorskollegium" mentoring young teachers in undergraduate teaching.
 In my own undergraduate teaching I do lectures, lab introductions, field excursions, project supervision, seminars, computing exercises and web teaching, and I am happy to mentor within all of these methods and techniques, but also in others.
 In both English and in Swedish.
-I believe that teaching can be improved when teachers discuss and observe each other and as a mentor I hope to help young teachers to develop their teaching skills and also that I will learns something myself from the interaction.
+I believe that teaching can be improved when teachers discuss and observe each other and as a mentor I hope to help young teachers to develop their teaching skills and also that I will learn something myself from the interaction.

 1) Which factors are shaping microbial diversity?